 App Store review · 13 users marked helpful

-The user this redesign is for
+The user this concept is for

 Hans Müller, 52